wotakumoe/wotaku/docs/.vitepress/tooltips/Kagane.md

-- Scrapes official sources and some scanlators.
-- Has pretty good quality.
-- Provides multi-source for series with multiple licensors.
 - Best for manhwa at the moment.
-Has few publishers for Manga and Manhua.
+- Includes a few manga publishers and adds new titles upon request.
+- Scrapes official sources (for manhwa), uploads from Nyaa rippers (for manga), and select scanlators.
+- Offers high-quality uploads without watermarks.
+- Provides multi-source options for series with multiple licensors.
 - Requires a browser with DRM support.